-Palaeolandscape implication: Velsen-Hoogovens, areas II t/m IV

-In the area of Velsen-Hoogovens II t/m IV the age of the aeolian phase of the Older Dunes and the base of the Younger Dunes were determined by dating the organic soil and anthropogenic culture layer.
+Palaeolandscape implication: Velsen-Hoogovens, areas II to IV.
+In the area of Velsen-Hoogovens II to IV the age of the aeolian phase of the Older Dunes and the base of the Younger Dunes were determined by dating the organic soil and anthropogenic culture layer.
 The lowest and oldest organic layer in the dune (HIV-3) was dated at ± 875 BC.
 This indicates that the palaeo-coastline in this area (beach–dune transition) is older than about 900 BC.
-Above this lowest soil layer, several organic horizons at locations II / IV were dated, ranging between 545 BC up to 860 AD.
+Above this lowest soil layer, several organic horizons at locations II / IV were dated, ranging between 545 BC and 860 AD.
 The palaeosols in the Younger Dunes were formed after 1000 AD.

-<h1>Location Velsen-Hoogovens Vormenhal (HV)
+<h1>Location: Velsen-Hoogovens Vormenhal (HV)

-Table A3.22: 14C dates of the building pit Velsen-Hoogovens Vormenhal (HV).
-Reference: Jelgersma et al., 1970.
+Table A3.22.
+14C dates of the building pit Velsen-Hoogovens Vormenhal (HV) (Jelgersma et al., 1970)